AndroDevcd/Sharp/doc/ROADMAP.md

     - import std.*; imports all of the standard library
 - Add functionality for AOT Compiler for functions and Inject them directly in the exe
 - Have automatic lookup for enums
-- Allow for expression in first argument of for loop --done
+- Allow for expression in first argument of for loop --`done`
 - Add asm volatile() argument to allow optimzer to modify the injected code
 - standard asm() code will not be modified by compiler unlexss there needs to be a address readjustment due to code being removed above the asm() block